 We recognize the at the end of a long and committed teaching career, having an issue with the State Teachers Retirement System can be a disturbing and unanticipated experience.
 We have experience representing teachers in appeals of retirement matters with the State Teachers Retirement System, and are happy to assist in those matters.
 Whether your issue involves allegations of pension spiking, a miscalculation of your defined benefit formula for your service retirement, or application of the new California Public Employees Pension Reform Act ("PEPRA"), we can advise and assist you.

-If you appeal a negative determination by STRS, if the Executive Review process is unfavorable, you will have a hearing in front of an Administrative Law Judge using the rules set out in the Administrative Procedures Act (?APA?).
+If you appeal a negative determination by STRS, if the Executive Review process is unfavorable, you will have a hearing in front of an Administrative Law Judge using the rules set out in the Administrative Procedures Act ("APA").
 We know that act very well, and Ms. Curtis has taught, as part of a panel, other attorneys through Pincus Professionals on how to litigate hearings under the APA.

 Once your hearing is complete, the Administrative Law Judge issues a proposed decision that is accepted or rejected by the STRS Board.
 The STRS Board can then designate the final decision as Precedential if it chooses to.
 STRS only has two Precedential decisions at this time; and one of those decisions was litigated by Ms. Curtis.
 Click here to go to the STRS website page listing STRS' Precedential decisions: https://www.calstrs.com/general-information/index-calstrs-precedential-decisions